bharathi26/slim-shady/README.md

 ## How To / Explanation

-* Upper left button to export rib text file
+* Upper left buttons to save, export, reset (clear the working pane) and export rib text file
-* Right click mouse button to open menu for adding further nodes
+* Right click mouse button to open menu for adding further nodes or to delete a node
 * A connection has priority over a maintained value

 ## Requirements